Florence

 Language

-The local language spoken in Florence is Italian.
-English is widely understood in tourist areas, but learning some basic Italian phrases can enhance your experience and interactions with locals.
+Italian is the primary language spoken in Florence.
+While English is widely understood in tourist areas, learning some basic Italian phrases can enhance your travel experience.

 Cost Of Living